 Imaging tests for acute myeloid leukemia

 Imaging tests use x-rays, sound waves, magnetic fields, or radioactive particles to create pictures of the inside of the body.
-Leukemia does not usually form visible tumors, so imaging tests are of limited value.
-There are several imaging tests that might be done in people with AML, but they are done more often to look for infections or other problems, rather than to look for the leukemia itself.
-In some cases imaging tests may be done to help determine the extent of the disease, if it is thought it may have spread beyond the bone marrow and blood.
+Leukemia does not usually form visible tumors, so imaging tests are not often helpful in making the diagnosis.
+When imaging tests are done in people with AML, it is most often to look for infections or other problems, rather than to look for the leukemia itself.
+In a few cases, imaging tests may be done to help determine the extent of the disease, if it is thought it may have spread beyond the bone marrow and blood.

 Routine chest x-rays may be done if a lung infection is suspected.

 Computed tomography (CT) scan

 The CT scan is a type of x-ray that produces detailed, cross-sectional images of your body.
 Unlike a regular x-ray, CT scans can show the detail in soft tissues (such as internal organs).

-Before the scan, you may be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye that helps better outline abnormal areas in the body.
+Before the test, you may be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye that helps better outline abnormal areas in the body.
 You may need an IV line through which the contrast dye is injected.
 Injecting contrast dye can cause a feeling of flushing or warmth, in the face or elsewhere.
 Some people get hives or, rarely, more serious allergic reactions like trouble breathing and low blood pressure.
 Be sure to tell the doctor if you have ever had a reaction to any contrast material used for x-rays.

 In some cases, a CT can be used to guide a biopsy needle precisely into a suspected abnormality, such as an abscess.
 For this procedure, called a CT-guided needle biopsy, you remain on the CT scanning table while a radiologist moves a biopsy needle through the skin and toward the location of the mass.
 CT scans are repeated until the needle is within the mass.
 A sample is then removed and sent to the lab to be looked at under a microscope.